Orion Pictures: 2013–present: Revival

-In 2013, Orion returned to television production (after its original TV unit was shut down during its bankruptcy period) with a new syndicated series, Paternity Court.
+In 2013, Orion returned to television production (after its original television unit was shut down during its bankruptcy period) with a new syndicated court show, Paternity Court.

 The Orion Pictures name, also as Orion Releasing, was extended in fourth quarter 2014 for smaller multi-platform video on demand and limited theatrical distribution.
 Its name was first seen again on September 10, 2014, in front of the trailer for The Town That Dreaded Sundown that was released in October.
 The label's first release was the Brazilian film Vestido pra Casar.

 In September 2015, Entertainment One Films relaunched the Momentum Pictures banner with an announced deal with Orion Pictures to co-acquire and co-distribute films in the United States and Canada, and selected foreign markets, such as the United Kingdom (Momentum's country of origin).
 The initial films under the deal were The Wannabe, Fort Tilden and Balls Out.
 Other films released by Orion Pictures and Momentum Pictures include Pocket Listing and Diablo.

 Starting in September 2016 with Burn Country, Orion Pictures and Samuel Goldwyn Films paired in acquiring several films.

-In 2017, Orion TV added another court series, Couples Court, to its syndicated line up.
-The show is presided over by a husband-wife team and deals with marital issues primarily cheating.
+Orion Television launched a second court show in the fall of 2017, Couples Court With The Cutlers, which features married couple Keith and Dana Cutler presiding over romantic and domestic disputes.

 On September 6, 2017, MGM officially revitalized the Orion Pictures brand as a standalone, US theatrical marketing and distribution arm with the hiring of John Hegeman, who joined from Blumhouse Tilt (distributor of Orion's The Town That Dreaded Sundown and The Belko Experiment) and incidentally got his start at the original Orion in the 1980s.
 Hegeman would serve as president of the expanded label and report to Jonathan Glickman, president of MGM's motion picture group.
 Under his leadership, the "new" Orion will produce, market and distribute four to six modestly budgeted films a year across genres and platforms, and both wide and limited releases for targeted audiences.
 Its first release, the young adult romance drama Every Day, was released on February 23, 2018.

 In May 2018, it was announced that Orion Classics would be revived as a multiplatform distribution label, with 8 to 10 films being released per year.